 Israeli startup Wasteless aims to bring a more data-driven approach, using small screens to display dynamically changing prices for each item on the shelf.
 It uses machine learning to optimize these prices.
 They claim to reduce waste by a third while increasing revenues.

-With many supermarkets recently pledging their intentions to drastically reduce their waste—you may start to see Wasteless’s nifty little AI tags in stores soon.
+With many supermarkets recently pledging their intentions to drastically reduce their waste, you may start seeing more of Wasteless’s nifty little AI tags in stores.

 Image from Wasteless, showing their AI price tag on a supermarket shelf.

 Like my own company Tenzo, Neurolabs reduce food waste by accurately predicting demand with AI.
 Unlike Tenzo, Neurolabs’ focus is on predicting sales for supermarkets, rather than restaurants.

 The Neurolabs team, based in Romania, are currently working on perfecting their algorithms and are planning to launch the product in Autumn 2019.
 Initial results indicate that they can reduce supermarket waste by up to 40%.